 professional judgment in the application of atmospheric or related oceanic or hydrologic

-My studies include, but are not limited to the Navy Aerographers Mate course, Naval METOC meteorology course, Meteorology 2010 Sophomore level course while attending St. Petersburg College, Clearwater, FL., Basic Forecasting course for operational meteorologists from Rapid WX, meteorology institute, a four month meteorological internship, and extensive research on numerous meteorological topics such as the Madden-Julian Oscillation (MJO), North Atlantic Oscillation (NAO), satellite imagery interpretation, ENSO related products and topics, and other related topics too numerous to list here.
-I have been forecasting Tropical Weather (Tropical Storms and Hurricanes) since 1996, with my main clientel being three different Coast Guard Commands.
-Given my forecast accuracy, I was awarded the United States Coast Guard Public Service Commendation, twice, for my forecasting skills of the 2006 and 2007 hurricane seasons provided for the USCG Maintenance and Logistics Command, and Atlantic Area Command.
+My studies include, but are not limited to the Navy Aerographers Mate course, Naval METOC meteorology course from Stennis Space Center, MS., Meteorology 2010 Sophomore level course while attending St. Petersburg College, Clearwater, FL., Basic Forecasting course for operational meteorologists from Rapid WX, meteorology institute, a four month meteorological internship at FOX NEWS Channel 13 in Tampa FL., and extensive research on numerous meteorological topics related to Tropical Meteorology and Severe Weather, and satellite imagery interpretation.
+I have been forecasting Tropical Weather (Tropical Storms and Hurricanes) since 1996, with my main clientele having been three different Coast Guard Commands.
+Given my forecast accuracy, I was awarded the United States Coast Guard Public Service Commendation, twice, for my forecasting skills during the 2006 and 2007 hurricane seasons provided for the USCG Maintenance and Logistics Command, and Atlantic Area Command.

 I am also available as a Hurricane Consulting Service for any private firms.

-The main focus of my forecasting skills, is to provide accurate forecasts regarding the development, track, and future trends of Tropical Storms and Hurricanes in the Gulf of Mexico, Caribbean Sea, and Atlantic Basins, to the best ability of this forecaster, based on information presented in numerous forecasting tools.
+The main focus of my forecasting skills, is to provide accurate forecasts regarding the development, track, and future trends of Tropical Storms and Hurricanes in the Gulf of Mexico, Caribbean Sea, and Atlantic Basins, to the best of my ability, based on information presented in numerous forecasting tools.
 It is to be noted that, in line with other agencies, these forecasts may not always be correct, given the complex changes that can occur in the atmosphere very quickly.
 It is not the intent of these forecasts for the user to make life and death decisions, however to provide the user with in depth information regarding any active systems, and possible outcomes based on what MAY happen if a given set of variables change, as to be better prepared to take any necessary action that may be required.
-The hurricane forecasts I issue, are mine alone, based on thorough analysis of all available tools that I have in my arsenal.
+The hurricane forecasts I issue, are mine alone, and are not affiliated with the National Hurricane Center, Storm Prediction Center, NOAA, or National Weather Service.
+My forecasts are based on thorough analysis of all available tools that I have at my disposal.